Cutting down on food waste saves you money as well as benefitting the environment. Here are some easy tips to minimise your kitchen’s waste.

 - Make one dinner each week a “use-it-up” meal based solely on leftovers and other food that might otherwise get overlooked.
 Some of our food styling team’s most inventive and delicious meals have been the result of this habit!

 - Don’t be put off by flawed fruits or vegetables.
 Trim away imperfections if they bother you, and use the rest.
-Even over-ripe or wilted produce can be whizzed into a soup, juice or smoothie.
+Even over-ripe or wilted produce can be whizzed into a soup, juice or smoothie, and don’t forget that over-ripe bananas make the best banana bread!

 - Use every bit of food whenever possible.
 Leave skins on cucumbers, carrots and potatoes, cook broccoli stems along with the florets and so on.
 Many of these off-cuts carry added nutrients.